 Santa Clara County in Northern California has agreed to purchase Regional Medical Center (RMC), a San Jose hospital owned by HCA Healthcare.
 Last August, HCA downgraded RMC’s trauma designation from Level II to Level III.
 The county is purchasing the hospital in order to restore the hospital’s Level II designation and ensure the availability of…

-The 2025 Erlanger Trauma & Surgical Critical Care Symposium will take place May 22-23, 2025, in Chattanooga, Tennessee.
-“Our symposium is a two-day event featuring both didactic sessions and a hands-on skills component,” said Meredith Rippy, trauma research coordinator at Erlanger Health.
-“This year, we will host trauma professionals from across the region to deliver…
+The 2025 Erlanger Trauma Symposium will take place May 22-23, 2025, in Chattanooga, Tennessee.
+“Our symposium is a two-day event featuring both didactic sessions and a hands-on skills component,” said Meredith Rippy, trauma research coordinator at Erlanger.
+“This year, we will host trauma professionals from across the region to deliver trauma-focused lectures and participate in…

 The American College of Surgeons now requires all verified trauma centers to have screening and referral processes in place to meet the mental health needs of trauma patients.
 This is unfamiliar territory for many trauma program leaders, and implementing an effective mental health support program requires careful planning.
 “How to Collaborate with Hospital Social Workers…